 There are sweeping ocean pool villas, beach pool houses, ocean pool houses and a rather grandiose two-bedroom residence.
-Whichever accommodation option you pick, you’ll have oodles of space to stretch out in (300 square metres at least), your own private infinity pool and housemaster, al fresco bathing pavilions, steam rooms, luxurious modern facilities and wonderful furnishings.
-You might even have your own private kayak.
+Whichever accommodation option you pick, you’ll have oodles of space to stretch out in (300 square metres at least), your private infinity pool and housemaster, alfresco bathing pavilions, steam rooms, luxurious modern facilities and beautiful furnishings.
+You might even have your private kayak.

 The Living Room is the main restaurant on-site, offering modern fusion cuisine paired with truly great service from attentive staff.
 An unexpected highlight?
 All-day breakfasts.
 Baan Huraa serves Thai cuisine for lunch and dinner.
-Guests are also welcome at the adjoining island restaurants: Anantara Dhigu in particularly has a very large selection of dining venues: everything from Italian to Maldivian and Japanese to barbecued specialties.
+Guests are also welcome at the adjoining island restaurants: Anantara Dhigu in particularly has an extensive selection of dining venues: everything from Italian to Maldivian and Japanese to barbecued specialities.
 Talk to Experience Travel Group about incorporating a meal plan into your booking.

-This resort is classy, elegant and unique and really seems to have found a great recipe for satisfied guests and plenty of return visitors.
-The service is friendly and warm, the accommodation is just beautiful and elegant and the proximity to plenty of great dining is icing on the cake.
+This resort is classy, elegant and unique and seems to have found a great recipe for satisfied guests and plenty of return visitors.
+The service is friendly and warm, the accommodation is just beautiful and elegant, and the proximity to plenty of great dining is the icing on the cake.
 It’s not geared at kids: better to come here for secluded adult time.

 Luxury - Luxury hotels would have a superb level of service, very comfortable and usually spacious bedrooms, excellent food, great design and character.
 For us, when we visited, these places all had the 'wow factor'.
 A luxury hotel should satisfy the criteria of the most discerning clients.